retailnext/log-courier/docs/Configuration.md

 will trigger additional memory allocations.
 This value should be set to a value just above the 90th percentile (or average) line length.

+### `listen address`

+*String.
+Optional.
+Default: (disabled)*

+If configured, log-courier will listen on HTTP and serve metrics that can be collected by Prometheus at the [`telemetry path`](#telemetry-path).

+    "listen address": ":10180"

+By default, the listener is disabled.

 ### `max line bytes`

 *Number.
 Optional.
 Default: 1048576*